Elections and voting

 Where can I find the results of recent elections and referendums?

 Results of local elections held in recent years are available on our Elections (opens new window) page.
-This includes the results of the Great Yarmouth Borough Council and parish council elections held on 4 May 2023, as they are published.
+This will include the results of the UK Parliamentary election to be held on 4 July 2024.

 Elections Act 2022: voter ID requirements